 Begin by simply cutting the butter into the flour.

-If this is your first time making biscuits with this method, I recommend fifteen.
+If this is your first time making biscuits with this method, I recommend 15 minutes.
 The colder it is, the easier the next step is going to be.

 This is gonna be much looser than your typical biscuit dough, but it should look something like this.

-Flour a surface.
+First, flour a surface.

-I like to roll out waxed paper or do this on a large baking sheet so I don’t have such a hassle with the counter top.
+I like to roll out waxed paper or do this on a large baking sheet so I don’t have such a hassle with the countertop.

 Be generous with the flour, you’re going to need it.